Use image views

-There are multiple views you can use to work with your imagery in the canvas of ArcGIS Excalibur.
-The metadata of your imagery determines the available view or views.
-When working with your imagery in each view, an indicator shows the progress of your image loading when the image is not fully rendered.
+There are multiple views you can use to work with your imagery in the ArcGIS Excalibur canvas.
+The metadata of the imagery determines the available view or views.
+When working with imagery in each view, an indicator shows the progress of the image loading when the image is not fully rendered.

 Map Panel

-After finding suitable imagery and connecting to the canvas view, your imagery appears in the Map Panel by default.
-The Map Panel allows you to spatially view your imagery on top of a default basemap, where your imagery is automatically orthorectified and is aligned with the map.
+After finding suitable imagery and connecting to the canvas view, the imagery appears in the Map Panel by default.
+The Map Panel allows you to spatially view imagery on top of a default basemap, where the imagery is automatically orthorectified and is aligned with the map.

 The following are the default behaviors of the Map Panel: